samlaipolyu/none.github.io/_pages/research.md

 ---
 ## Soft Robotics

-_Soft Robotics_ is the specific subfield of robotics dealing with constructing robots from highly compliant materials, similar to those found in living organisms [[1]](https://www.hindawi.com/journals/abb/2008/520417/).
-In contrast to robots built from rigid materials, soft robots allow for increased flexibility and adaptability for accomplishing tasks, as well as improved safety when working around humans [[2]](https://www.nature.com/articles/nature14543.pdf).
+_Soft Robotics_ is the specific subfield of robotics dealing with constructing robots from highly compliant materials, similar to those found in living organisms [(Trivedi, 2008)](https://www.hindawi.com/journals/abb/2008/520417/).
+In contrast to robots built from rigid materials, soft robots allow for increased flexibility and adaptability for accomplishing tasks, as well as improved safety when working around humans [(Rus, 2015)](https://www.nature.com/articles/nature14543.pdf).
 These characteristics allow for its potential use in the fields of robotic surgeries.

 The aim of this project is to develop a surgical-competent miniaturized soft continuum robotic system.
 The project will focus on the design, control, and automation of the soft-bodied continuum robotic system.